MikaStars39/FeatureAlignment/README.md

     <a href="https://github.com/huggingface/trl/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/huggingface/trl.svg?color=blue"></a>
 </p>
 <p>
   FeatureAlignment is a tool designed to enhance the alignment of large language models (LLMs) by leveraging the power of interpretability.
-The core idea behind this repository is to align models through meaningful features, which are extracted from Sparse AutoEncoders, enabling a more interpretable and transparent approach to model adjustment and fine-tuning.
+The core idea behind this repository is to align models through meaningful features.
+Traditional alignment methods in the past focused on the explicit outputs of LLMs, such as logits.

+  In contrast, we are more interested in leveraging the inherent interpretable features of LLMs for alignment.
 </p>

 $$